About Us Contact Shop

 Photo by Global Kitchen Travels

-I remember having salsa macha for the first time, a few months ago, when I was living in Mexico.
+I remember having salsa macha for the first time when I was living in Mexico.

-It was this flaky chili oily salsa with peanuts and I really loved the flavors!
-Definitely worth the try!
+It’s this flaky chili oily salsa with peanuts and I really loved the flavors!
+Definitely worth a try!

 Salsa Macha Recipe